SEATTLE EMERGENCY DENTIST

 Remain Calm – Your Injury Is Likely Treatable!

 If you have a dental emergency, you must stay calm.
 Modern emergency dentistry practices can take care of almost any dental emergency, no matter the severity.
-Follow these steps to maximize your likelihood of preserving your tooth.
+According to our Seattle emergency dentists, follow these steps to maximize your likelihood of preserving your tooth.

 Knocked Out Teeth (Dental Avulsion)